 Chen Hui Ching

-I am a post-doctoral research fellow at the Department of English, Linguistics, and Theatre Studies at the National University of Singapore.
+I was a post-doctoral research fellow at the Department of English, Linguistics, and Theatre Studies at the National University of Singapore.
 Together with Prof. Aine Ito, I am working on the Language Prediction Project.
 Our research goal is to understand whether enhancing prediction would help L1/L2 speakers to process languages.
 The current project has been pre-registered, and you can find the information here: https://doi.org/10.17605/OSF.IO/JQUNS and https://doi.org/10.17605/OSF.IO/DSA6J.

 I obtained my PhD in Psycholinguistics from the International Doctorate in Experimental Approaches to Language and Brain (IDEALAB) program, which was funded by the European Union.
 I studied at the University of Potsdam in Germany, the University of Groningen in the Netherlands, the University of Toronto in Canada, Newcastle University in the United Kingdom, and Macquarie University in Australia.
 I also have an MA in Linguistics from the University of Tübingen in Germany.